 Or at least try to understand him.

-To that end, I will tell you that the money that Tom is holding in his hands right now, inside the theatre of your mind, will (according to my projections/speculations) be enough to get him off the bench and back into the game.
+To that end, I will tell you that the money that Tom is holding in his hands right now, inside the theatre of your mind, will (according to me) be enough to get him off the bench and back into the game.
 It will restore the aura to his recreational attire.
 It will give him another shot at a game winning three-pointer from center court.
 Maybe he’ll redeem himself by choosing to build his brand on quality this time.
 Maybe he’ll even move up the drug dealer’s totem pole and become a Frog-Man.

-If Tom gets out of the alley with Rocky’s money still in his hands, then he could (according to my projections/speculations) go almost anywhere in Toronto and buy himself some serious respect.
+If Tom gets out of the alley with Rocky’s money still in his hands, then he could (according to me) go almost anywhere in Toronto and buy himself some serious respect.
 He might shuffle step his way into the Ritz-Carlton fanning himself with his mad stack and get treated the way he was born to be treated.
 He’ll stuff a hundred-dollar bill into the shirt pocket of the doorman, the lobby receptionist, and the bartender.
 He’ll order up a bottle of Grey Goose, spin around on his chair, spot the high-class hooker discreetly working the room and give her the come-hither stare.
 She’ll award the predatorial nature of his male gaze with a look that makes him feel like the reincarnation of Solomon before she sits down next to him and runs her stiletto nails up the inside of his thigh.
 It’s at this exact moment that he’ll reach into his pocket, take out his phone, call up the only cocaine dealer left in the city that he doesn’t owe money to, and make his Hail Mary investment.